Monday, January 16, 2023

 This award-winning journalist came to us here in Utah from WUSA9 (CBS) in Washington, D.C., where she served as the fill-in anchor and reporter.
 Prior to that, Surae worked in Kansas City, Missouri as the weekend morning anchor.
 She was also the weekend anchor in Lynchburg, Virginia at WSET-TV (ABC), where she received an Edward R. Murrow award for her coverage and 30-minute special on Guantanamo Bay, Cuba, and an Associated Press award for ‘Best Documentary.’

-First Responders Awards Will Be Presented During The Program: First Responders Awards, established in 2017, will be presented for outstanding community service, actions of valor on or off duty or exemplary law enforcement service.
+First Responders Awards, established in 2017, will be presented for outstanding community service, actions of valor on or off duty or exemplary law enforcement service.
+This award is presented to Police, Fire and EMS for saving a life, helping someone in need or community service.